botakeprayas/HR-Attrition-Workforce-Insights-Dashboard/README.md

 Average Monthly Income

 Hiring Trend
+## Insight Questions
+Which department has the highest attrition?

+Does low satisfaction correlate with employee turnover?

+Which locations have the happiest employees—remote or on-site?

+How does salary influence attrition?

+Which job roles need urgent hiring?
+## Dashboard

 ## Conclusion
 The dashboard reveals that attrition is higher in departments with lower satisfaction and lower compensation.
 Remote work shows slightly better satisfaction than on-site work.
 These insights help the company strengthen retention programs, optimize hiring, and improve employee engagement and performance.